powerpoint voice over

 Depending on what you are more comfortable with, you can either record all narrations in one go, or record one slide or couple of slides at a time.
 Whenever you need to take a break, you can either pause or just stop recording and restart again from the new slide.

-A couple of important things to remember while recording voice over in PowerPoint:
+A couple of important things to remember while recording voice over in your PowerPoint file:

-1. Whatever you speak on a certain slide would be attached to that slide only.
-You cannot move recordings across slides.
+1. Whatever you speak on the current slide would be attached to that slide only.
+You cannot move recordings across cslides.
+Resume speaking to continue.

 2. Leave a pause for transition between slides.
 If you narrate while switching to the next slide, then that part of the script won't be recorded.

-Basic Control Buttons for recording and slide navigation
+Basic Control Buttons for a clear recording and slide navigation

-1. Play/Pause button on top left to pause or restart your recording
+1. Play/Pause button on top left to pause or restart your record slide

 2. Refresh button on top left to start from the beginning